swyxio/ssg/packages/ssg/README.md

 ## Deploying

-You can run `ssg export` to export just like `sapper export` does. for convenience, I've included a `neltify.toml` config so you dont have to look it up.
+You can run `ssg export` to export just like `sapper export` does. for convenience, I've included a `netlify.toml` config so you dont have to look it up.
 Just `ssg eject`.